alex-guoba/next-blogger/README.md

 - During testing, I found that the unofficial API sometimes fails to fetch large pages.
 In contrast, the public API supports pagination and is more stable.
 In summary, while the Public API lacks some advanced features like Database View support, it meets the basic requirements.
 Therefore, I chose to implement it using the Notion Public API.

-3. Why Use `Prisma` to Cache Notion Data

-The Notion API has frequency limitations, and for some deeply nested pages, multiple accesses can easily exceed these limitations.
-Additionally, API access can be unstable in certain regions, significantly impacting page performance.
-To address these issues, caching is used.
-Furthermore, some data returned by the Notion API, such as image URLs, have a limited validity period, necessitating cache invalidation.
-By default, the cache expires after one hour.
-For more details on expiration strategies, refer to the official documentation on [notion-hosted-files](https://developers.notion.com/reference/file-object#notion-hosted-files).

-`Prisma` is chosen as the caching component due to its flexibility and support for various databases, including MySQL, MongoDB, and others.
-For more information, refer to the official [Doc](https://www.prisma.io/docs/orm/overview/databases).

 ### Why iframely?

 1. For block types such as `image`, `video`, `bookmark`, and `link-preview`, the Notion API only returns URLs without rendering the relevant data structures (e.g., title, description, icon, etc.).
 Therefore, an alternative solution is needed, and iframely is chosen for this purpose.
 Notion officially also uses [iframely](https://www.notion.so/help/embed-and-connect-other-apps#embeds-in-notion).

 2. Since iframely requires payment, unfurl.js is used as a fallback option, although there may be some differences in effectiveness.

-## TODO

 ## Reference